How Difficult is Polish?

 VOCABULARY

-Polish has a large vocabulary with many words that are not derived from Latin or Germanic languages, which may be unfamiliar to English speakers (for example kiełbasa).
+Polish has a large vocabulary with many words that are not derived from Latin or Germanic languages, which may be unfamiliar to English speakers (for example, kiełbasa).

 SPELLING

 Polish orthography can be complex, with many words containing consonant clusters that can be difficult to spell.
-There are letters in Polish that are pronounced exactly the same, but written differently:
+There are letters in Polish that are pronounced the same, but written differently:

 rz (rzeka) and ż (żona)